Horizon Asset LLP (the “Company”):

 (*) Designated members

 The Company is governed by its Management Committee and by its Corporate member which work with senior members of staff in setting, implementing and reviewing the corporate governance and risk management framework.
-Collectively they have determined that business risks including challenging return environments, cyber security ( both direct and indirect) and changing business and regulatory landscapes are the main areas of risk to which the Firm may be exposed.
+Collectively they have determined that challenging return environments, cyber security (both direct and indirect) and changing business and regulatory landscapes are the main areas of risk to which the Firm may be exposed.
 These risks are reviewed regularly as part of the Company’s own ICAAP process.

 3 Regulatory Capital Resources